 Iraqi refugee killed in Syria’s Hawl Camp

-HASAKAH, Syria (North Press) – An Iraqi refugee was killed on Thursday by unknown individuals, said to be militants of the Islamic State Organization (ISIS) in Hawl Camp, east of Hasakah, northeast Syria.
+QAMISHLI, Syria (North Press) – An Iraqi refugee was killed by unknown individuals, said to be militants of the Islamic State Organization (ISIS), in Hawl Camp, east of Hasakah, northeast Syria on December 25.

-“The body of an Iraqi refugee was found in the fifth sector in the camp,” a security source in the camp told North Press.
+“The body of the Iraqi refugee, Muhammad Tarrah, was found in the first sector in the camp,” a security source of the camp told North Press.

 The Hawl Camp has witnessed many killing incidents during December two murders and two assassination attempts against Syrian IDPs and Iraqi refugees.